wohaco/despace/mariner_2.md

    - Evaluation of the entire power system.
    - Evaluation of the communication system.

 The data received during the flight consisted of two categories, namely: tracking data and telemetry.
-One of the most significant data collected by the spacecraft was information about the high temperature of the atmosphere of Venus ([EVN-074](venus.md)), the value of which was close to 500 °C. For the first time, various properties of the solar wind were measured.
+One of the most significant data collected by the spacecraft was information about the high temperature of the atmosphere of Venus ([EVN‑074](venus.md)), the value of which was close to 500 °C. For the first time, various properties of the solar wind were measured.

 Mariner 2 was equipped with scientific instruments for measuring the magnetic field, infrared and microwave radiation, detecting high-energy particles, and meteor dust.
 The station did not have a camera.

    - A two-channel microwave radiometer.
-It was used to determine the absolute temperature of Venus' surface and details concerning its atmosphere through its microwave-radiation characteristics, including the daylight and dark hemispheres, and in the region of the terminator ([EVN‑074](venus.md)).
+It was used to determine the absolute temperature of Venus’ surface and details concerning its atmosphere through its microwave-radiation characteristics, including the daylight and dark hemispheres, and in the region of the terminator ([EVN‑074](venus.md)).
 Measurements were performed simultaneously in two frequency bands of 13.5 mm and 19.0 mm.

 |*Parameter*|*[Value](si.md)*|
 |:--|:--|